Nio Ko Bokk — surfer at golden sunset, Dakar

 Surfer silhouette, Dakar

 Most post houses wait for a director's cut before offering a perspective.
 FORM enters the material early, forms a view, and works with the director to test and refine it.
 For Nio Ko Bokk that meant the editorial refinement plan going back to David for discussion before the offline was assembled.
-Not as a directive — as a conversation.
+Not as a directive.
+As a conversation.

 Remote pipeline